 The reviewers felt that it didn't absorb uneven terrain as well as some models, making the ride uncomfortable on bumpy surfaces.
 It's a high-performing ski that demands a little technical skill.

 The Super Joy is a great ski for good to very good riders looking for a model that's both efficient and reliable.

-While the Kore 93 from Head shone in the all mountain back category, the more trail-oriented Monster 88 found the competition stiffer in the midst of more versatile skis.
+While the Head Kore 93 shone in the All-Mountain Back category, the more frontside-oriented Monster 88 lagged behind the competition who had more versatile skis.

-The reviewers praised the Monster 88's excellent behavior on the groomers.
-The ski was judged to be "a good trail ski" that's docile and grippy, and especially happy in short turns.
-The ski is accessible and very user-friendly.
+The testers praised the Monster 88's excellent performance on groomers.
+They described it as "a good frontside ski" that is calm, grippy, and especially happy in short turns.
+The ski is accessible and “easy to control.”